 Shortcomings of Current Pile Jacket Systems

-Unfortunately, an engineer faced this problem will soon realize that the choice of systems for strengthening submerged piles is limited at best.
+Unfortunately, the choice of systems for strengthening submerged piles is limited at best.
 Various rubber or glass FRP jackets are available on the market.
-While these jacket materials themselves are durable, they offer little in way of long term repair and strengthening.
+While these jacket materials themselves are durable, they offer little in way of long term repair and strengthening of piles.

 These jackets are typically constructed of two half shells made out of fiberglass or rubber that are bolted or glued together or held together with external straps to form a jacket around the pile.
 In some cases, the connection may be a tongue and groove type that gets filled with epoxy in the field.
 There are also other forms where the two half shells are supplied as U-shapes where the sides are overlapped and bonded together in the field with epoxy or bolts to create a rectangular or square shell.

 All existing pile jackets require advance planning for the contractor to order the right size jacket for the project.
 Often times the jackets are available in standard sizes only.
 This leads to large annular spaces between the jacket and the pile which is unattractive and adds to the weight and cost of the grout or resin that is needed to fill the annular space.
 The jackets are also bulky, resulting in higher shipping and storage costs.

 From an engineering point of view, the vertical seam along other conventional pile jackets whether glued or bolted in the field is a major weakness that results in:

 Many DOTs, for example, simply build a new 4-6 inch thick reinforced concrete collar around the existing pile, similar to those shown in the photograph to the right.
 Obviously it will be only a matter of time before the new concrete will suffer the same fate as the original pile.